 debug 3 = extra messages

-debug -1 = similar to 0 but no timeout countdown on pause --wait=x commands.
+debug -1 = similar to 0 but no timeout countdown is displayed on pause --wait=x commands.

 debug msg=n (n=0=no messages, 1=normal messages to stdout, 2=messages and error messages to stdout, 3=verbose) - e.g. debug msg=3 (0.4.6a only)

 Warning: Some E2B files may use debug 1 because the grub4dos messages are required to be output.
-Reducing the debug level number may therefore cause errors or unwanted side-effects.
+Reducing the debug level number to 0 may therefore cause errors or unwanted side-effects.

 A useful technique for debugging menus or batch files is to add lots of pause statements and to display variables within special characters so you can see any spaces - for instance, to display the values of the variables fred and doris, you can add the line: